 Note: the story being submitted for consideration should NOT have been published on any platform (online or offline).

-Yes, we will accept simultaneous submissions.
+Yes, we will accept multiple submissions.

-Please send in your story by October 15, 2024..
+Please send in your story by 10 am IST October 15, 2025.

 You are free to write any short fiction story in English.
+There is no theme.
+The maximum word limit is 4000 words (spaces not included).

-we inhabit with openness and empathy, or as we say, stories with a lot of heart.
+We invite stories that are detailed, craft-intensive, and that look at the world we inhabit with openness and empathy, or as we say, stories with a lot of heart.
+Please read the Submission Guidelines for more details.

 Please read the Submission Guidelines.